kelseyde/JavaPoker/README.md

 # Poker Hand Evaluator
 (image below)

 The PokerHandEvaluator class is designed to take in an ArrayList of Cards (the Player's hand), and determine its poker score.
+The methods for checking a particular poker hand (straight, flush, and so on) work in a similar way.
+First, it creates a HashMap with either the Rank or Suit Enums as keys, and Integers as values, set at 0.
+Then it iterates through the Cards in the Hand, and increments the relevant value in the HashMap.
+This results in a HashMap documenting how many of each rank or suit there are.

+The next step loops through this HashMap, and checks for the relevant hand.
+In the example below we are looking for a straight; so, we check whether there are Cards in the Hand of five consecutive ranks.
+This includes a separate if-statement for a low-ace straight.

 ![poker_code](poker_code.png)